VikashPR/Students-AI-Tools/Readme.md

 **Note:** Access is provided for educational use only.

 **Disclaimer:** The availability of free access and discounts is subject to change.
 Always refer to the official websites for the most current information.

-For a visual walkthrough on obtaining GitHub Copilot for free as a student, you may find the following video helpful: